squeaky-pl/pystacia/doc/source/image.rst

 Overlaying
 ----------

-With :meth:`tinyimg.image.Image.overlay` you can overlay images on top of image the method is called from.
+With :meth:`pystacia.image.Image.overlay` you can overlay images on top of image the method is called from.
 It accepts the image that is going to be overlaid as first parameter, x and y coordinates and composite mode.
 There are many composite modes available. `over` is the default one,